twood02/webtemplate/tasks.md

 #### Quizzes:
 All quizzes will be "open note," meaning you can use any materials linked to from the course website or notes that you have taken.
 Most of them will be based on a reading or lecture, which you may refer to as you do the quiz. *You may only attempt a quiz once and you may **not** consult with other students about answers!*
  - [Consistency Models Quiz](https://docs.google.com/forms/d/e/1FAIpQLSeS0AzQFawefZDwKYUmT_0202lP_W7XjZDJIUrwcg3KbeYGQw/viewform?usp=sf_link): Assigned week 12, final deadline May 3rd.
+Based on [Eventually Consistent](https://www.allthingsdistributed.com/2008/12/eventually_consistent.html) reading.
  - [Raft Quiz](https://docs.google.com/forms/d/e/1FAIpQLSda8Ew9m-J3-Dw7V8JSZWoYDQ6wgB-NoVoo-4Gq3piOEmIPzA/viewform?usp=sf_link): Assigned week 13, final deadline May 3rd.
+Based on [Raft Resources](/wiki/raft/).